44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: trailhead on Kane Creek Road (southwest of Moab) | Duration: 2-3 hours | Cost: FREE

-For an off-the-beaten-path adventure, drive down Kane Creek Road (a dirt road with some steep dropoffs) and hike through this pretty canyon.
+For an off-the-beaten-path adventure, drive down Kane Creek Road (a dirt road that has some steep drop-offs) and hike through this pretty canyon.
 If you are up for some scrambling and route-finding, you can climb up to the impressive Hunter Arch.
-Just a warning though: it's difficult to get up to the arch; I was slipping and sliding pretty much the entire time when I did it.
+Just a warning though: it can be difficult to find the correct route up to the arch.
+I tried to scramble up, but I was slipping and sliding pretty much the entire time when I did it.
+The arch is located about 0.6 mile into the hike.

 |